 Proposed dredging and sediment disposal operations would result in the resuspension of sediments and other associated water quality impacts at the CSWH Expansion Area.
 Potential impacts would be similar to the water quality effects described above.
 These effects would be short in duration, would only affect the area adjacent to the project site, and would terminate after the completion of proposed dredge and sediment disposal operations.
 Therefore, proposed sediment disposal operations would not result in significant short-term pollution- or nuisance-related water quality impacts.
 The CSWH Expansion Area would not be used for disposal of contaminated sediments.
 Proposed dredging and sediment disposal operations would result in the resuspension of sediments and other associated water quality impacts at the Eelgrass Habitat Area.
 Potential impacts would be similar to the water quality effects described above for the Berths 243-245 disposal site and the Northwest Slip.
 These effects would be relatively short in duration, would only affect the area adjacent to the project site, and would terminate after the completion of proposed dredge and sediment disposal operations.
-Therefore, proposed sediment disposal operations would not result in significant short-term pollution- or nuisance-related water quality impacts.
+Therefore, proposed sediment disposal operations would not result in significant short-term pollution- or nuisance related water quality impacts.
+Sediment disposal at LA-2 and LA-3 would result in a temporary increase in turbidity as the sediment settles to the ocean floor.
+This temporary increase in turbidity is expected and the rate and pathway of sedimentation at LA-2 and LA-3 has been monitored and calculated to ensure that sediment disposed at LA-2 and LA-3 does not migrate outside of the site boundaries (USACE, 2004b).

 The Eelgrass Habitat Area would not be used for disposal of contaminated sediments.
 Sediment disposal at LA-2 would result in a temporary increase in turbidity as the sediment settles to the ocean floor.
 This temporary increase in turbidity is expected and the rate and pathway of sedimentation at LA-2 has been monitored and calculated to ensure that sediment disposed at LA-2 does not migrate outside of the site boundaries (USACE, 2004b).
 The Eelgrass Habitat Area and CSWH Expansion Area would not place soil or sediment above water level and would not become a source of erosion.
 The containment dike of the Eelgrass Habitat Area would extend above the surface of the water but would be constructed of quarry run and armor stone and would not become a source of erosion.
-After the proposed CDF at the Berths 243-245 disposal site and the five-acre landfill at the Northwest Slip areas achieve elevations above water level, the exposed sediments could be affected by erosion and sedimentation processes, which would have the potential to result in increased turbidity and other related water quality impacts.
+After the proposed CDF at the Berths 243-245 disposal site and the fiveacre landfill at the Northwest Slip areas achieve elevations above water level, the exposed sediments could be affected by erosion and sedimentation processes, which would have the potential to result in increased turbidity and other related water quality impacts.
 Similarly, the soil stockpile located at the ARSSS could be subject to erosion and would have the potential to result in increased turbidity if the sediment was re-introduced into the harbor.
 Potential short-term construction-related erosion and sedimentation impacts from sediment disposal at the Berths 243-245 disposal site, the Northwest Slip landfill, and the ARSSS would be minimized by adhering to existing regulatory requirements, including preparation and implementation of a SWPPP (storm water pollution prevention plan) and implementation of applicable erosion/sedimentation control BMPs (best management practices).
 Implementation of these requirements at the proposed disposal locations would reduce potential water quality impacts to a less than significant level.